 Trained inspectors explore sites for evidence of previous uses and the potential contaminants those uses may imply.
 Environmental scientists may conduct soil and water tests on-site or remove samples of soil, groundwater, vapor, surface water and sediments for further examination in the lab.

-Sampling is necessary when a Phase I Environmental Site Assessment identifies Recognized Environmental Conditions (RECs) that warrant further investigation.
+Sampling is necessary when a Phase I Environmental Site Assessment identifies Recognized Environmental Conditions (RECs) and emerging contaminants of concern that warrant further investigation.
 This follow-up investigation is often referred to as Phase II ESA.

 No site is an island.
 For this reason, a Phase 1 Environmental Site Assessment also considers the surrounding environment.
 Sources of surface and groundwater, the potential for airborne contaminants and the site's zoning history contribute to a more comprehensive understanding of the site's historical and present environmental impact.